Tutorial 25: Render to Texture

 ~RenderTextureClass();

-bool Initialize(OpenGLClass*, int, int, float, float, int, unsigned int);
+bool Initialize(OpenGLClass*, int, int, float, float, int);

 void Shutdown();